ratbag package

 Bases:

-assigned to it, be that to generate a button click, a special event or even a full sequence of key strokes (Macro
+Actionassigned to it, be that to generate a button click, a special event or even a full sequence of key strokes (Macro).Note that each

-represents one profile only so the same physical button will have multipleButton
+Buttonrepresents one profile only so the same physical button will have multipleButtoninstances.- profile

 The profile this button belongs to